Goob-hub/Chip-8-emulator/README.md

 # Chip 8 emulator

-Below is an outline of how to build/test my project.
+This will serve as a guide to help you build and test my chip8 project.

+In order to build the web implementaion of the chip8, you need to install emcc version 6.06.
+Later versions might work but that depends on what changes.

+Also ensure that you have sdl2 somewhere on your system for the sdl native build.

 ## -- For building the sdl version: --

 - make sdl (Will output the binary of the chip8 in build/sdl directories)

-## -- How to run the sdl version: --

-- Example command: ./build/sdl/chip8 ./Roms/IBMLogo.ch8 --delayQuirk --memoryQuirk --shiftingQuirk --vfResetQuirk
+- Example command to run it: ./build/sdl/chip8 ./Roms/IBMLogo.ch8 --delayQuirk --memoryQuirk --shiftingQuirk --vfResetQuirk

 ### -- List of flags you can add to toggle quirks when running the sdl build of the chip8: --

+- **--delayQuirk:**
-- --delayQuirk: This flag will ensure the chip8 waits for the current draw instruction render to finish before fetching and executing more opcodes.
+The delayQuirk flag will ensure the chip8 waits for the current draw instruction render to finish before fetching and executing more opcodes.
 If this flag is not toggled, the chip8 will continue its fetch/decode cycle regardless if it is still rendering a frame.

+- **--memoryQuirk:**
-- --memoryQuirk: This flag will ensure the I register is incremented by (x + 1) when storing and loading registers to and from memory.
+The memoryQuirk flag will ensure the I register is incremented by (x + 1) when storing and loading registers to and from memory.
 I is left unchanged if this flag is not toggled.

+- **--vfResetQuirk:**
-- --vfResetQuirk: This flag will ensure the V[F] register is set to 0 when performing &, |, ^ bitwise operations on registers.
+The vfResetQuirk flag will ensure the V[F] register is set to 0 when performing &, |, ^ bitwise operations on registers.
 If this flag is not toggled the V[F] register will remain unchanged during these operations.

+- **--shiftingQuirk:**
-- --shiftingQuirk: This flag will ensure that V[x] is set to V[y] when executing the opcodes 8xy6 and 8xyE respectively.
+The shiftingQuirk flag will ensure that V[x] is set to V[y] when executing the opcodes 8xy6 and 8xyE respectively.
 If this flag is not toggled then V[x] will not be set to V[y].

--- For building the web version: --
+## -- For building the web version: --

+- **run npm -i**
-- run npm -i (emcc needs typescript to generate types for the compiled javascript of the chip8)
+This command will install typescript locally in the project.
+Emcc needs typescript to generate types for the chip8.js it generates

+- **npm run build:web**
-- npm run build:web (Will use emcc to compile the chip8 code into wasm, javascript, and its related typescript types.
-Will output into build/web directory.)
+Will use emcc to compile the chip8 code into wasm, javascript, and its related typescript types.
+Will output into build/web directory.

 ## -- How to use the web version: --